-Some 'natural' remedies, such as Black Cohosh and Red Clover, are advertised as relief for menopausal type symptoms.
+Some 'natural' remedies (such as Black Cohosh, Red Clover, and Sage tablets) are advertised as relief for menopausal type symptoms.
 However, these contain plant oestrogens (phyto-oestrogens) and are not recommended for use by patients who have had breast cancer.

-Evening Primrose Oil is safe to use and some patients do report that it is helpful for menopausal symptoms, although, there is no scientific evidence to prove this.
-There is no good evidence for the use of vitamin E for hot flushes and vitamin E supplements may be harmful, especially for people with heart disease.
+Evening Primrose Oil and Star Flower Oil are safe to use and some patients do report that it is helpful for menopausal symptoms, although, there is no scientific evidence to prove this.

+There is no good evidence for the use of vitamin E for hot flushes.
+Vitamin E supplements may be harmful, especially for people with heart disease.

-What else can I do?
+• What else can I do?

 Tell your breast care nurse or GP if your menopausal symptoms are troubling you.
-Several prescription drugs can help with reducing hot flushes and your doctor will be able to discuss the potential benefits and side effects of these medications with you.
+Several prescription drugs can help with reducing hot flushes.
+Your doctor will be able to discuss the potential benefits and side effects of these medications with you.
 Alternatively, some patients find relaxation based complementary therapies such as acupuncture, hypnotherapy, massage, or aromatherapy helpful for their symptoms.